phac-nml/measeq/README.md

 ## Credits

-Written by McMaster University Co-op student - `Ahmed Abdalla`
+MeaSeq was originally written as an illumina-focused bash pipeline by McMaster University Co-op student - `Ahmed Abdalla` and has now been expanded to cover nanopore data along with being fully converted to Nextflow.

 For questions please contact either: